Harry Litman: Notable cases in private practice

+He was counsel for Richard Cordray, then director of the Consumer Financial Protection Bureau, in contemplated litigation against President Trump to prevent Cordray's termination.
+Litman represented Pittsburgh Mayor Thomas J. Murphy Jr. in a successful effort to prevent indictment on federal charges.[10]
+He served as co-counsel by appointment of the Department of Justice in two cases before the U.S. Supreme Court.

 Teaching

-As of 2018 Litman taught Constitutional Law and National Security Law at UCLA School of Law and University of California, San Diego School of Political Science.
-He previously taught at Berkeley Law School, Georgetown Law School, University of Pittsburgh School of Law, Princeton's School of Public Policy, Rutgers University–Camden Law School and at Duquesne.
+As of 2018 Litman taught constitutional law and national security law at UCLA School of Law and the University of California, San Diego School of Political Science.
+He previously taught at Berkeley Law School, Georgetown Law School in Washington, D.C., University of Pittsburgh School of Law in Pittsburgh, Pennsylvania, Princeton University's School of Public Policy, Rutgers University–Camden Law School, and Duquesne University in Pittsburgh.

+Litman is also a senior fellow at USC's Center on Communication Leadership and Policy.

+Civic Activities

+Litman serves on the Regional Leadership Councils of Brady in addition to the boards of the Constitutional Accountability Center and the Jewish Healthcare Foundation.

 Talking Feds podcast

-In March 2019, Litman launched the podcast Talking Feds, a round-table of former federal officials discussing the legal issues of the day.
-Litman serves as host and executive producer.
-In March 2020 Marie Claire named it the second-best political podcast in the US to prepare listeners for the upcoming presidential election.
+In March 2019, Litman launched the podcast Talking Feds, a round-table of former federal officials talking about the legal issues of the day.
+He serves as host and executive producer.
+In March 2020 Marie Claire named it the second-best political podcast in the U.S. in preparing listeners to decide how to vote in the upcoming presidential election.
+In October 2024 the podcast won a Silver Award at the W3 Awards and a Silver Signal Award.
+In May 2025 the podcast was named a Webby Award Honoree.

+Talking Feds is the only podcast honored with all three awards: a Webby Honoree, a Signal Award, and a W3 Award.

 Personal life

-Litman lives in La Jolla with his wife Julie Roskies Litman and their three children.
-Litman's sister, Jessica Litman, is a lawyer and copyright scholar at the University of Michigan.
-His mother was attorney Roslyn Litman.
-He is a member of the Democratic Party.
+Litman's wife is Julie Roskies Litman, a mathematician, and jiu jitsu world champion.
+They have three children.
+His sister, Jessica Litman, is a lawyer and copyright scholar at the University of Michigan in Ann Arbor.
+His mother was attorney Roslyn Litman and he is a member of the Democratic Party.